 Groups and Group Rights

-Christine Sistare, Larry May, and Leslie Francis
+Edited by Christine Sistare, Larry May, and Leslie Francis

 In matters such as affirmative action or home schooling, rights of ethnic and other minority groups often come into conflict with those of society in a culturally diverse population such as ours.
 But before considering the dilemmas posed by these issues, we must first ask such basic but important questions as what group rights are and how they intersect with the principles of democracy.